The 10-point Apple Watch Series 4 review: Finally a worthwhile upgrade

 While Apple kept the height and width constant in all of its past watches, it thickened the later models to provide extra battery space.
 The Series 4 models aren’t the thinnest ever, but rather are on the thinner side of the family’s historic range.
 They’re only an imperceptible hair thicker than Series 0’s and Series 1’s 10.5mm bodies.

 Apple also tweaked the sides and back of the Series 4 casing.
 The Digital Crown now has a red ring on LTE models rather than a bold red circle, and uses the Taptic Engine for haptic clicks when you turn it.
-It doesn’t keep up with the actual motion of the dial, and therefore isn’t as exciting as expected, but feels better than nothing.
+It doesn’t keep up with the actual motion of the dial, and therefore isn’t as exciting as expected, but it feels better than nothing.
 The side button is now flush with the rest of the casing rather than protruding, and the microphone hole is now between the controls rather than next to a speaker.

 Series 4 retains last year’s 50-meter depth of water resistance and submersibility, enabling it to be worn pretty much anywhere — shower, pool, rainstorm — without fear of damage.
 As with the Series 2 and Series 3, a raindrop icon in the watchOS software lets you clear out the speakers if they become waterlogged.